 X-ray.
 Portable X-ray machines are brought to the child's bedside in the ICU.
-X-rays are taken for many reasons including checking placement of catheters and tubes, looking for signs of lung problems, and checking for signs of bowel abnormalities.
+X-rays are taken for many reasons.
+These include checking placement of catheters and tubes, looking for signs of lung problems, and checking for signs of bowel abnormalities.

 Endotracheal tube (ET tube).
 This tube is placed through the child's mouth or nose and into the trachea (windpipe).
 The ET tube is held in place with tape and is connected with flexible tubing to a mechanical ventilator (breathing machine).
-Because the ET is uncomfortable, your child will be sedated, and his or her wrists might be restrained to prevent him or her from pulling the ET out.
-Your child will be unable to speak while he or she has an ET tube, because the vocal cords are unable to vibrate and make sounds with the tube in place.
+Because the ET tube is uncomfortable, your child will be sedated.
+His or her wrists also might be restrained to prevent him or her from pulling the ET tube out.
+Your child will be unable to speak while he or she has an ET tube.
+This is because the vocal cords are unable to vibrate and make sounds with the tube in place.
 This is temporary and your child will regain his or her voice after the ET tube is removed, although he or she may be hoarse.

 Chest tube.
 This is a plastic hollow tube placed between the ribs into the chest cavity to drain blood, fluid, and air from the space around the lungs.

 Intravenous (IV) pumps.
-Intravenous (IV) pumps deliver fluids, feedings, and medications in very accurate amounts, through catheters into the veins.
+Intravenous (IV) pumps deliver fluids, feedings, and medicines in very accurate amounts, through catheters into the veins.

 Foley catheter.
 This is a thin hollow tube placed in the bladder to drain urine.
 This helps nursing staff measure the amount of urine the child is making.
 This tells the nurse how well your child is doing.